zhumingcheng697/Live-Web/chat-room-pro/README.md

 Like I said in my midterm proposal, I want this chat room to be a safe and anonymous place for people from all over the world to meet.
 You just join, chat, and leave.
 No need to worry about creating accounts or being cyber stalked.
 There is also a robust system to prevent users from spamming or sending inappropriate messages.

-I am more familiar with plain HTML/CSS/JavaScript and I am interested in how WebSocket can add to traditional web-based interaction and web development and how some of the practical real-world features we have seen in chat apps could be implemented through WebSockets, so I did that instead doing something more visual with p5 or canvas.
+I am more familiar with plain HTML/CSS/JavaScript and I am interested in how WebSocket can add to traditional web-based interaction and how some of the practical real-world features we have seen in chat apps could be implemented through WebSockets, so I did that instead doing something more visual with p5 or canvas.

 I also spent a lot of time on CSS and responsive design because it really bugs me if I can’t get the layout right on mobile devices.